TOAST-DOCS/TOAST-Cloud/en/toast-sdk/push-ios.md

 ### Opened Metric Collection Setting

 * Opened metrics are automatically collected from the Toast Push SDK that was added to the application.
-* To enable the collection of opened metrics, an Appkey must be defined in the [Toast Push SDK initialization](./push-ios/#toast-push-sdk) or **application's info.plist file**.
+* To enable the collection of opened metrics, an Appkey must be defined in the [NHN Cloud Push SDK initialization](./push-ios/#toast-push-sdk) or **application's info.plist file**.

 #### Example of opened metrics collection setting through info.plist definition